Global Travel Management Services Market by Type (Airline Travel Bookings, Tour and Packaged Travel Bookings, Accommodation Bookings, Cruise Bookings, Car Rental, Business Performance Management and Financial Management, Hosting Service, Other), By Application (Personal, Group, Company, Government, 

 Global Travel Management Services Market Report Segments:

-Airline Travel Bookings, Tour and Packaged Travel Bookings, Accommodation Bookings, Cruise Bookings, Car Rental, Business Performance Management and Financial Management, Hosting Service, Other
+The market is segmented by Type Airline Travel Bookings, Tour and Packaged Travel Bookings, Accommodation Bookings, Cruise Bookings, Car Rental, Business Performance Management and Financial Management, Hosting Service, Other and By Application Personal, Group, Company, Government, Other.

 Some of the companies that are profiled in this report are: